San Nicolás Tolentino

-San Nicolás Tolentino is a municipality and town located in central San Luis Potosí, Mexico.
+San Nicolás Tolentino is a municipality and town located in the central Mexican state of San Luis Potosí.
 The municipality was founded in 1614, and consists of many small towns and villages.
 Santa Catarina is the largest town in the municipality.
 In 1827, the Municipal Presidency was established in the town.

 Geography

 The municipality of San Nicolás Tolentino is located in the "Middle Zone" (Zona Media) of the state of San Luis Potosí, in the Sierra Madre Oriental.
 The land consists of high plains and mountains.

 It is bordered to the northwest by the municipality of Armadillo de los Infante; to the north by the municipality of Cerritos; to the northeast by the municipality of Villa Juárez; to the east by the municipality of Rioverde; to the southeast by the municipality of Ciudad Fernández; and to the southwest by the municipality of Zaragoza.